saymonaraujo/akvorado/helm/README.md

+# Akvorado Helm Template

-This is a simple helm template that can use to turn up your akvorado namespace with the ipinfo container within your GKE cluster.
+This is a simple Helm template for setting up your Akvorado namespace with the IPInfo container within your Google Kubernetes Engine (GKE) cluster.

+**Note:**
-NOTE: The compatibility was tested only in GKE.
+- Compatibility has been tested only with GKE.
-NOTE: The shared PV from the ipinfo was not tested.
+- The shared PV from the IPInfo container has not been tested.

+## Features

-Out of the box you will get the metrics of the Akvorado within your prometheus using the service discovery.
+Out of the box, this template provides the following features:

+- Metrics collection for Akvorado within Prometheus using service discovery.
-I'm also sharing a dashboard in Grafana that will provide a view of both the GKE Pods metrics and the Akvorado Metrics.
+- A Grafana dashboard for visualizing GKE Pods and Akvorado Metrics.

-It's recomended the you create alerts using those metrics.
+## Passing Secrets

-You can pass secrets directly in the helm template by placing within the `secrets` section inside the especific section.
-For `orchestartor` wold be `akvorado_orchestrator` and for `ipinfo` you can place it within `ipinfo`.
-This allow you to use enviroment variables to change the akvorado configuration or you can also update the configurations file inside the [config directory](config/).
+You can pass secrets directly into the Helm template by placing them within the `secrets` section in the specific configuration.
+For `orchestrator`, use `akvorado_orchestrator`, and for `ipinfo`, place it within `ipinfo`.
+This allows you to use environment variables to change the Akvorado configuration, or you can update the configuration files inside the [config directory](config/).

-You can also use a specific image of Akvorado in case you decided to run your own image and tag.
+You can also use a specific image of Akvorado if you decide to run your own image and tag.

+## Akvorado Configuration

-The configuration of the Akvorado itself should be done.
-Follows some of the parameters that you should configure:
+Configuration of Akvorado itself should be done.
+Here are some of the parameters you should configure:

-- config/akvorado.yml
+- `config/akvorado.yml`:
-  - kafka: brokers
+  - `kafka: brokers`
-  - clickhouse: orchestrator_url
+  - `clickhouse: orchestrator_url`
-  - clickhouse: servers
+  - `clickhouse: servers`
-  - username
+  - `username`
-  - password
+  - `password`
-  - database
+  - `database`
-  - asns
+  - `asns`

-- config/console.yml: If you want to use redis for cache you should configure redis in this section
+- `config/console.yml`: If you want to use Redis for caching, you should configure Redis in this section.

-- config/inlet.yml
+- `config/inlet.yml`:
-  - snmp: communities
+  - `snmp: communities`
-  - classifiers
+  - `classifiers`

+## Resource Limits

-There's default limits for each deployments but you can override then, like the exemple:
+There are default limits for each deployment, but you can override them, as in the example:

 ```yaml
 deployment: